mahinolSTU/TitcTacToe/README.md

 -Game result is saved to a file named game_history.txt.

 # Analysis
+The Tic-Tac-Toe game demonstrates OOP principles and design patterns in Python.
+It includes:
+-Encapsulation
+-Inheritance
+-Polymorphism
+-Abstraction
+-Factory and Strategy Design Patterns
 ## Encapsulation
 Encapsulation is one of the four main pillars of Object-Oriented Programming (OOP).
 It means:
 Bundling data (variables) and the methods (functions) that work on that data into a single unit (a class), and controlling access to that data.